-Including stylish stair railing systems in open-plan spaces is essential to bringing a fluid transition between floor levels.
+Including stylish safe stair railing systems in open-plan spaces is essential to bringing a fluid transition between floor levels.

 There are several things to consider when creating a new focal point in your home.

-How to select the Right Stair Railing Design?
+- How to Select the Right Stair Railing Design?

 Numerous stair railing ideas work well in contemporary and older properties, depending on your requirements.
 Straight staircases are ideal for homes that have plenty of space.
-In addition, you have the option to add railings on the first floor overlooking the ground floor living area.
+In addition, you have the option to add railing on the first floor overlooking the ground floor living area.

 Straight or Spiral

 If you have curves in your staircase, you may require a winder style design with railing options to navigate a 90° angle.
 Both straight and winder stairs have a range of railing designs to work within your interior schemes.
 If you're looking for a funky design that provides visual interest over functionality, spiral staircases are a top choice.
 This intriguing design works with a range of railing options and creates a striking focal point in any living space.